chrismelikian/1password-vault-merge/README.md

 ## About

 ### Disclaimer
 I'm just writing a script to solve my problems.
-I take no responsibility whatsoever for what you run or do with your vaults.
+I take no responsibility whatsoever for what you run or do with your vaults with or without my code or documentation.
 You do everything at your own risk.

 ### Why?
-After migrating from a file-based 1Password vault to 1Password in the cloud, I found myself with 2 vaults, "Old" and "Personal".
+After migrating from a file-based 1Password vault to 1Password in the cloud and some imports of old vaults and some laziness, I found myself with 2 vaults, "Old" and "Personal".

-"Personal" was just a copy of "Old" and I never deleted it.
-Over time as 1Password displayed both vaults when searching for entries, the old vault entries got edited instead of the new and my whole password collection became a bit of a mess and I'm tired of seeing duplicate entries.... hence this script!
+What I ended up with is 2 vaults with many duplicates and some entries in the older vault containing newer passwords and some entries that weren't in the newer vault at all.

+In 1Password when I need to choose a Login item I often get many choices with the same name which is very frustrating.

 ### What Problem Does It Solve?
 This script will generate commands to:-